Brown1999/Brown1999/README.md

 - 👋 Hi, I’m @Brown1999
 - 👀 I’m interested in building UI/UX designs and also creating of website and apps
 - 🌱 I’m currently learning how to program in python and javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a great project to help build a better place for the world in AI.
 - 📫 How to reach you can reach me on dbarthur001@gmail.com

 <!---